dmyma/iOS-interview/README.md

 <details> <summary>What is MVVM and why you will use it?</summary></details>
 <details> <summary>What is dependency injection, how it is good?</summary></details>

+Decorator vs Inheritance

+D wraps ano object with another object to change original behavior.
+Iheritance allows modification of the parent class only at compile time, while decorations are applied dynamically at run time

 1. MVC
 2. Vapor
 3. MVP